CodingShawn/TOP-JS-Battleship/README.md

 # TOP Battleships

-To recreate the battleship game using HTML,CSS and JS through **TDD**
+To recreate the battleship game using HTML, CSS and Vanilla JS through **TDD**

+## Feature

+Users are able to play against a computer player the classic Battleship game.